ahammel/arpad/README.md

 * 'Arpad' is a Hungrian name
 * The only thing I know about Hungary is that paprika is made there
-* Paprika is made form red peppers
+* Paprika is made from red peppers
 * There is no red pepper emoji

 ## Installation